Yolande Wilburn - City Librarian

 Learn.
 Lead.
 Live.
 With Your Library!

-The Torrance Public Library provides outstanding services, exceptional resources, and accessible spaces to support an independent, literate, and informed public.
+The Torrance Public Library provides outstanding services, exceptional resources, and accessible spaces to support an independent, literate, and informed community.

 Friends of the Library

 About the Katy Geissert Civic Center Library

 Through her civic involvement and leadership, Katy Geissert made significant contributions to the growth and development of the community.
 In the late 1960s, she led a grassroots campaign for the passage of a bond issue that established the Torrance Library System, which is comprised of six branches.
 The bond passed in 1967, and the Torrance Katy Geissert Civic Center Library was dedicated in April 1971.

 In her 20 years as an elected official, Katy Geissert had the distinction of being the first woman elected to the Torrance City Council in 1974 and the first woman to become mayor of Torrance in 1986.
 Katy Geissert's continued dedication and commitment to the enrichment of the individual have greatly enhanced the quality of life in Torrance.